SeldonIO/alibi/docs-gb/api/alibi/explainers/shap_wrappers.md

 fit(background_data: Union[numpy.ndarray, scipy.sparse._matrix.spmatrix, pandas.core.frame.DataFrame, shap.utils._legacy.Data], summarise_background: Union[bool, str] = False, n_background_samples: int = 300, group_names: Union[List[str], Tuple[str], None] = None, groups: Optional[List[Union[Tuple[int], List[int]]]] = None, weights: Union[List[float], Tuple[float], numpy.ndarray, None] = None, kwargs) -> alibi.explainers.shap_wrappers.KernelShap
 ```

-This takes a background dataset (usually a subsample of the training set) as an input along with several

-user specified options and initialises a `KernelShap` explainer.
-The runtime of the algorithm depends on the
-number of samples in this dataset and on the number of features in the dataset.
-To reduce the size of the
-dataset, the `summarise_background` option and `n_background_samples` should be used.
-To reduce the feature
-dimensionality, encoded categorical variables can be treated as one during the feature perturbation process;
-this decreases the effective feature dimensionality, can reduce the variance of the shap values estimation and
-reduces slightly the number of calls to the predictor.
-Further runtime savings can be achieved by changing the
-`nsamples` parameter in the call to explain.
-Runtime reduction comes with an accuracy trade-off, so it is better
-to experiment with a runtime reduction method and understand results stability before using the system.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `background_data` | `Union[numpy.ndarray, scipy.sparse._matrix.spmatrix, pandas.core.frame.DataFrame, shap.utils._legacy.Data]` |  | Data used to estimate feature contributions and baseline values for force plots.
 The rows of the background data should represent samples and the columns features. |